-- a The Proper Officer shall be either (i) the clerk or (ii) other staff member(s) nominated by the Council to undertake the work of the Proper Officer when the Proper Officer is absent. - b The Proper Officer shall: - i. at least three clear days before a meeting of the council, a committee or a sub-committee, - serve on councillors by delivery or post at their residences or by email authenticated in such manner as the Proper Officer thinks fit, a signed summons confirming the time, place and the agenda (provided the councillor has consented to service by email) - Paper copies of Agendas, Item Reports and Minutes: Papers provided in written form for items to be discussed at full Council, Committees and Working Groups, particularly Reports, must be clearly separated on a new page, to assist preparation and full understanding.
-Note: For example: Not commence on the same page or on the back page of the end of a Report.
+- a The Proper Officer shall be either (i) the clerk or (ii) other staff member(s) nominated by the Council to undertake the work of the Proper Officer when the Proper Officer is absent. - b The Proper Officer shall: - at least three clear days before a meeting of the council, a committee or a sub-committee, - serve on councillors by delivery or post at their residences or by email authenticated in such manner as the Proper Officer thinks fit, a signed summons confirming the time, place and the agenda (provided the councillor has consented to service by email), and - Paper copies of Agendas, Item Reports and Minutes: Papers provided in written form for items to be discussed at Full Council, Committees and Working Groups, particularly reports, must be clearly separated on a new page, to assist preparation and full understanding.
+Note: For example: Not commence on the same page or on the back page of the end of a Report. - Provide, in a conspicuous place, public notice of the time, place and agenda (provided that the public notice with agenda of an extraordinary meeting of the Council convened by councillors is signed by them).